This post may contain affiliate links. Please read our disclosure policy.

 • On a floured countertop, form the dough into a round loaf and place it on a greased cookie sheet.
 Let it rise till doubled, usually one to two hours.
 Cut slits across the top.

-• While the dough is rising, preheat your oven to 425°.
-Bake for 25-30 minutes, or until golden brown.
-If you like a darker crust, you can cook it longer.
+• While the dough is rising, preheat your oven to 425°F. Bake for 25-30 minutes, or until golden brown.
+For a darker crust, cook it longer.
 If desired, brush melted butter over the top of the bread.

 Nutrition